-A multi-screen installation projected through the train’s doorway and windows included key scenes from Francois Truffaut’s filmic version of Fahrenheit 451 as well as a television studio event where a man in a mining excavator with pincer undresses a woman piece by piece of clothing, to the delighted cheers and gasps of an Italian-speaking crowd.
+A multi-screen installation projected through the train’s doorway and windows included key scenes from Francois Truffaut’s filmic version of Fahrenheit 451 as well as a television studio event where a man in a mining excavator with pincer undresses a woman piece by piece of clothing, to the delighted cheers and gasps of the audience.

 The reference to early use of mono-agriculture and the enclosure as part of early capitalist expansion as part of the Irish Potato Genocide is matched with what is being rolled out with increasing austerity onto the Wollar community.